The India Fix: How stable is the BJP's fusion of Hindutva and OBC politics in UP?

 Welcome to The India Fix by Shoaib Daniyal, a newsletter on Indian politics.
 This week we have a guest post by my colleague Arunabh Saikia, who, as regular readers would be aware, is criss-crossing the state of Uttar Pradesh in the run up to the Assembly elections (which start just next month, by the way).

-Arunabh breaks down the biggest story from last week: the MLA exodus from the Bharatiya Janata Party.
+Arunabh Saikia breaks down the biggest story from last week: the MLA exodus from the Bharatiya Janata Party.
 What does it mean for UP as well as BJP’s politics.

 To get The India Fix in your inbox every Monday, sign up here.
 And as always, send any feedback to shoaib@scroll.in.
 Over now to Arunabh: